Images of Wounds, First Aid (1)

 2. Blot the wound dry with sterile gauze or a clean cloth.

-3. Bandage the wound with a sterile covering (eg, Band-Aid® if the wound is small or sterile gauze or clean cloth if the wound is larger), making sure to cover the entire wound.
+3. Bandage the wound with a sterile covering, making sure to cover the entire wound.
 Adhere the bandage snugly, but do not cut off circulation.
+Apply an antiseptic ointment or antiseptic solution, which helps reduce the risk of infection.

-5. Watch for signs of infection to the wound, such as swelling, redness, warmth, and oozing.
+5. Watch for signs of infection in the coming days, such as swelling, redness, warmth, and oozing.

-A first-aid kit is necessary for treating minor first-aid emergencies on the spot and as preparation in caring for more serious injuries until professional medical attention is available.
-Be sure you have a first-aid kit that is properly stocked and that you are familiar with its contents.
+A first aid kit is important to have available for treating minor first aid situations on the spot and caring for more serious injuries until professional medical attention is available.
+Be sure you have a first aid kit that is properly stocked and that you are familiar with its contents.

 Treatments

-Your doctor will ensure the wound is clean and free of debris.
-Stitches or surgical tape may be administered if the opening of the wound is severe, can’t easily be closed, or has fat or muscle protruding out of it.
-The doctor may also give a tetanus shot if the wound is dirty, deep, or if the previous shot was more than 5 years ago.
+The medical professional will ensure the wound is clean and free of debris.
+Stitches, surgical glue, or surgical tape may be used if the opening of the wound is large, can’t easily be closed, or has fat or muscle protruding from it.
+The medical professional may also give a tetanus booster if the wound is dirty or deep, or if the previous immunization was more than 5 years ago.

 Visit Urgency